-In the past few days we’ve hear from a number of fans of Premier League clubs - sitting in the away end at Arsenal and home end at Craven Cottage (see above and left) among others - who say that their views were obstructed by newly erected camera positions.
+In the past few days we’ve hear from a number of fans of Premier League clubs - sitting in the away end at Arsenal and home end at Craven Cottage (see left) among others - who say that their views were obstructed by newly erected camera positions.

 Credit to Fulham who responded swiftly to feedback from fans sitting in the Johnny Haynes Stand.
 The club’s Supporter Liaison Officer said they have shared feedback with the Premier League who will meet broadcasters next week to search for a “viable alternative solution”.